vermaarjun7/AVScrobbler/README.md

 ===========

-Simple last.fm scrobbler (API 2.0)
+ A Simple last.fm scrobbler (API 2.0)

 ###Requirements###
 * You need an API account, which includes an API key, to use the Last.fm Web Services.<br/>